alexdevmotion/between-us/betweenus-api/README.md

 # Between us API

-An API that receives an image as input and responds with a JSON that contains:
+API that receives an image as input and responds with a JSON that contains:
 - bounding boxes of detected human poses
 - for each human pose, a boolean indicating whether or not they are respecting the social distancing norm